 The literal translation, courtesy of Google Translate, is “Wala akong pera dahil sa pagsusugal.”
-The word “dahil” can be replaced by “kasi” (both mean “because”) and sometimes I think some words are used as a matter of preference, not what’s more correct.
+The word “dahil” is sometimes replaced by “kasi” (both mean “because”) and sometimes I think some words are a matter of preference, not what’s more correct.

 Another variation could include “nawala” or “naubos”, which both mean “gone”.
 It all depends on how I word the sentence.
 There are so many ways to say I’m broke because I gambled my money away.
 I’m not, of course, but it’s a damn good example (I don’t gamble).

-When I speak to someone who doesn’t speak English, I have to be very careful about what I say and how I say it.
+When I speak to someone who doesn’t speak English, I’m very careful about what I say and how I say it.
 Context helps but sometimes context can’t help when I butcher Tagalog like I’ve been known to do in the past.
 I try to pick up words and phrases by how they’re used (you know, context) and sometimes it’s a losing proposition.

 How can I do mental translations on certain words when the people who speak them natively refuse to speak them correctly?
 One example is “huwag” (don’t).
 They never say “huwag”.
 They always say “wag”.
 With things like that holding me back, it’s amazing I’ve learned anything at all from them.